 Tyler White is the Indigenous Graduation Coach for WDSS.
 The role of the Indigenous Graduation Coach is to help Indigenous students along their path throughout High School.
 The goal is to help students prepare for what is beyond Graduation and to help students realize what they want to be and how they can achieve it.
 The Graduation Coach works with student not only looking at graduation but also assist with:

-Transitions (coming into Grade 9 and beyond High School)
+Transitions (coming into Grade 7 and 9 and beyond High School)

 Volunteer Opportunities